Healthdirect Free Australian health advice you can count on.

 Tay-Sachs disease

-3-minute read
+6-minute read

 What is Tay-Sachs disease?

 Tay-Sachs disease is a genetic disorder that causes permanent brain damage.
-Tay-Sachs disease is more common in people of Ashkenazi Jewish heritage, a group of people whose heritage is from central and eastern Europe.
+Tay-Sachs disease is more common in people of Ashkenazi Jewish heritage, a group of people whose heritage is from Central and Eastern Europe.
 About 1 in 25 members of this community carry the gene for Tay-Sachs disease.

-What are the types of Tay-Sachs disease?
+There are 3 main types of Tay-Sachs disease:

 What are the symptoms of Tay-Sachs disease?